KaimingTao/Think-Kendo/checklist_before_practice.md

 # Checklist before practice
 ## Shinai

-- two or three Shinai
+- two or three Shinai 竹刀
 	- recommended to prepare three Shinai, two is required
 - check the Shinai condition
 	- no breaks or cracks
 	- no loose string
-  - Nagayuyi is tight
+	- Nakayui 中結い is tight
-- Tsuba and Tsubadome
+- Tsuba 鍔 and Tsubadome 鍔止め

 Don't use broken Shinai in practice